Duke Energy Florida's Smart-Thinking Grid Enables Rapid Power Restoration During Hurricane Idalia

 Advanced automated technology prevented more than 17,000 outages during powerful storm

-ST. PETERSBURG, Fla., Sept.
-7, 2023 /PRNewswire/ -- Duke Energy's grid improvements helped customers keep their lights on while Hurricane Idalia crossed Florida.
+ST. PETERSBURG, Fla., September 12, 2023 /3BL/ - Duke Energy's grid improvements helped customers keep their lights on while Hurricane Idalia crossed Florida.

 The smart, self-healing grid used automated technology to avoid more than 17,000 outages, which saved more than 5 million outage minutes for customers.